 For me, faith is the connective tissue between all the joints in my life.
 My relationship with God is active in how I relate to my husband, my kids, and my work – like a well-trained athlete’s body that moves with agile grace, or like an integrated web that binds and connects me to all that truly matters in my life.

 So what do we do about the plethora of opportunities in this world that we are bombarded with that don’t really matter, or are not aligned with your life’s mission?
 If only there was a simple litmus test for each new thing that crosses our path in order to conserve our time and resources from the get-go.
 And where does fun fit in?
 Vacations, useless movies, shopping for things we don’t need?
 What about relationships with people that don’t add to, but perhaps even take away from our lives?

-I guess that’s why setting boundaries on ourselves (and others) is so critical.
-If we don’t shore up and protect what things we value most, it’s far too easy to get sucked into that vast dark void that is a wasted day, week, month of even life.
-Often this waste comes not from under performing, but in over-achieving and being over-committed.
+I guess that’s why setting boundaries for ourselves (and others) is so critical.
+If we don’t shore up and protect what things we value most, it’s far too easy to get sucked into that vast dark void that is a wasted day, week, month or even life.
+Often this waste comes not from underperforming, but in over-achieving and being over-committed.